-I took the train from Jakarta to Yogyakarta.
-It was a slow bumpy ride across the countryside all day in very old rolling stock.
-I had a window seat, I got my hotel to arrange the ticket in Jakarta and a guy tried to claim my seat but I was having nothing of it ha-ha and so enjoyed the views.
-There was a cooked lunch and it ended up arriving two 2 hours late but I still enjoyed it far more than taking a plane.
+I had a cheap flight but last minute decide to take the train to Yogyakarta.
+It was a slow bumpy ride across the countryside all day and a guy tried to claim my window seat but I enjoyed the views.
+There was a cooked lunch and it ended up arriving two 2 hours late but I still better than a plane.

 Leaving Yogyakarta on the first day of my tour there was heavy traffic for awhile and I needed to get up to speed or be stuck behind the slow moving ancient buses and trucks belching out huge clouds of diesel soot.
 I like SE Asia but I am sure I have shortened my life 6 months by riding amongst all the soot emitted from vehicles there.

 Anyway I soon learned that you can pull out to pass with oncoming bikes as they will move over to let you share the lane with them.
 This happened to me all the time too.
 Of course riding a bike in SE Asia you must give way to oncoming cars anywhere anytime.
 Never ride too fast as you might at anytime need to brake sharply to move to edge of road or even off the road all together as cars will simply pull out into your lane to pass forcing you to move over.
 The traffic soon thinned out and the riding became very pleasant.

 I stopped at Pacitan for lunch at a cafe and the meal was spicy chicken soup with rice and puffed rice crackers and came to just 90 cents.
 The country either side was hilly with good roads and plentiful curves.

 It was late by the time I got to Tulungagung.
 My route this day was about 270km according to the GPS and that was too long here.